darius/cant/guide.md

 fancier in your own code where you need it -- granted that the current implementation is not at all efficient.

-Instead, we follow a convention: a collection's `.values` should be *efficient to walk through* using `.first`/`.rest`.
-So when you're invoking the above traversals, it's sensible to either yourself call `.values` on the sequence argument, or know that it's short enough that you don't care.
-(For collections in general, the `.values` method returns a sequence of the values from its key/value pairs.
-When the collection is a sequence, `.values` should represent the same sequence.)
+So we follow a convention: `.first`/`.rest` are defined only for immutable sequences, and should be efficient to walk through.
+(For a mutable array, you can still call `.values` to get an immutable, traversable snapshot.
+On an already immutable sequence, `.values` is effectively the identity.
+For collections in general, `.values` returns a sequence of the values from its key/value pairs.)
+The result of `.rest` need not be the same concrete type as the sequence itself: for the text type, it's currently a list, avoiding the quadratic-copying blowup.

 This business of calling `.values` yourself is definitely a wart.
-I can see two ways to improve on it: make the language or the library call `.values` for you implicitly, or change the common traversals from being defined as functions on sequences to being methods on collections, defined in the collections traits, with potentially specialized implementations.
+I can see two ways to improve on it: make the language or the library call `.values` for you implicitly (for example, if we specialized the `for` syntax to be just for traversals), or change the common traversals from being defined as functions on sequences to being methods on collections, defined in the collections traits, with potentially specialized implementations.

-I suppose we'll end up doing something like one of those, but the current simpleminded design has been holding up well enough to go on with.
+We may end up doing something like one of those, but the current simpleminded design has been holding up well enough to go on with.
 I'm unhappy with the idea of making `.values` implicit because I don't like too much going on under the hood for very-common